Competitor Comparison

-Frigate NVR — Best When
+🏠 Frigate NVR — Best When

 • Home or small residential use

-• Home Assistant is already deployed
+• Home Assistant already deployed

-• Technical / developer user
+• Developer / technical user

 • Privacy-first, no cloud data

-• GPU / Coral TPU hardware available
+• GPU or Coral TPU hardware available

 • MQTT/webhook automation required